ArslanSafdar721/splunk-security-labs/investigations/lab-03-alert-triage.md

 Failed login analysis should combine event counts, client IPs, operations, and error codes so that suspicious authentication patterns can be prioritized for escalation.

-## Disclaimer

-This lab was completed in a controlled educational environment.